Wenyuan-Vincent-Li/GAN_Rare_Disease_Detection/README.md

 ## API Serving

 The Serving folder contains a flask implementation, which render a web APP that user can interact with.
-Unlike other folders, this folder contains every element it needs, and can run individually.
+Unlike other folders, this folder contains every element it needs, thus can run individually.

 * At the home page, user can specify their own csv file location and click on Submit button to run our model.